syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Load-More.md

 ## Customize LoadMoreView

-The SfDataGrid also allows customizing the `LoadMoreView` based on the requirements.
-To do this, write custom `LoadMoreView` class inheriting from the `LoadMoreView`, and perform the `LoadMoreOperation` based on the requirement.
+The data grid also customizes `LoadMoreView` based on the requirements.
+To do this, write custom `LoadMoreView` class inheriting from `LoadMoreView`, and perform the `LoadMoreOperation`.

-To customize the `LoadMoreView`, follow the code example:
+To customize `LoadMoreView`, follow the code example:

 {% highlight c# %}
 public class CustomLoadMoreView : LoadMoreView